watarukumagai-git/opt/peer_review/no1/review_comment.md

 - Please add how to calculate Lmin in numerical simulation of this paper and show the author's opinion about Lmin in practical application.

-## comment3 (p2, chapter3)
+## minor comment3 (p2, chapter3)
 - Chapter 3 shows the proposed PSO's algorithm, but 3.3 and 3.6 sections show the optimization problem's formulation.
 - Therefore, I think it is better to add a new section; for example, "2.3 optimization problem for path planning".

-## comment4 (p4, Chapter4)
+## minor comment4 (p4, Chapter4)
-- There is no an explantion of the following conditions in numerical simulation.
+- There is no an explanation of the following conditions in numerical simulation.
+Please clarify them.
-- Please write it.
   - The number of peaks (7 peaks in section 4.1 and 10 peaks in section 4.2 to my understanding)
   - The dimension of the search space

-## comment5 (p5, Figure6)
+## minor comment5 (p5, Figure6)
-- Figure 6 shows the performance of the proposed PSO is more stable and superior to the classic GA and PSO in the path planning although the landscape of obstacles chages randomly.
+- Figure 6 shows the performance of the proposed PSO is more stable and superior to the classic GA and PSO in the path planning although the landscape of obstacles changes randomly.
-- In general, the result the relationship between the randomness and performance of metaheuristic algorithm.
+- In general, the result means the relationship between the randomness and performance of metaheuristic algorithm.
-- In this case, the box-and-whisker plot comparing statistical distribution of performance (average/standard deviation/max/min) and error bar (the x-axis label is each algorithm and the y-axis label is each statistics) are better than the current figure in Figure 6.
+- In this case, the box-and-whisker plot comparing statistical distribution of performance (average/standard deviation/max/min) and error bar (the x-axis label is each algorithm and the y-axis label is each statistic) are better than the current figure in Figure 6.

 ------------------------------------------